How to Plant and Grow Onions

 How to plant onion transplants

 Plant your onion transplants four to six weeks before the average last frost date.
 Plant about one inch deep in well-draining fertile soil.
-If you plant your onions too deep it will affect their ability to form bulbs.

 Space them five or six inches apart.
 If you plan to harvest some onions early to use as green onions, you can plant them more closely.
 Harvest every other plant, leaving the rest at least five inches apart.
 They need this room to form bulbs.